ITISFoundation/osparc-manifest-spec/README.md

 ## Usage

 1. Add a `cad_manifest.json` file to your CAD repository root
-2. Include the GitHub Actions workflow for validation
+2. Include the GitHub Actions workflow for validation (see below)
 3. Structure your manifest according to the schema

 ### Example Manifest